takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 correctAltitude = true
 ```

-Whether to adjust the atmosphere's inner sphere to osculate (touch and share a tangent with) the ellipsoid.
+Whether to adjust the atmosphere's inner sphere to osculate (touch and share a tangent with) the ellipsoid at the camera's position.

-The atmosphere is approximated as a sphere, with a radius between the ellipsoid's major and minor axes.
-The difference can exceed 10,000 meters in the worst cases, roughly equal to the cruising altitude of a passenger jet.
-This option compensates for this difference.
+The atmosphere is approximated as a sphere whose radius lies between the ellipsoid's semi-major and semi-minor axes.
+The difference can exceed 10,000 meters in the worst case, roughly equal to the cruising altitude of a passenger jet.
+This option compensates for that difference.

 #### constrainCamera